Cohomology of abelian arrangements: Introduction

 \section{Introduction}

 The goal of this paper is to study the cohomology of the complement of an abelian arrangement.
 Here, an abelian arrangement is a finite set of codimension one abelian subvarieties (possibly translated) in a complex abelian variety $X$.
 A special case of this is the configuration space of $n$ points on an elliptic curve $E$.
 This is the complement of an elliptic version of the braid arrangement in $E^n$, where for $1\leq i<j\leq n$, we have an abelian subvariety $Y_{ij}$ given by the equation $e_i=e_j$.
-A more general special case is given by any $n\times\ell$ integer matrix, defining $\ell$ subvarieties in $E^n$.
-Here, each column of the matrix represents an algebraic map $\alpha:E^n\to E$, and we consider the subvariety $Y=\ker\alpha$ for each such $\alpha$.
+A more general special case is given by any $\ell\times n$ integer matrix, defining an arrangement in $E^n$.
+Here, each row of the matrix represents an algebraic map $\alpha:E^n\to E$, and we consider the connected components of $\ker\alpha$ for each such $\alpha$.

-Totaro \cite{totaro} and Kriz \cite{kriz} independently determined the cohomology of configuration spaces of smooth complex projective varieties.
-In particular, their work determines the cohomology in our special case of a configuration space on an elliptic curve.
+Totaro \cite{totaro} and Kriz \cite{kriz} each independently studied the cohomology of configuration spaces of smooth complex projective varieties.
+In particular, their work gives a presentation of a model for the cohomology in our special case of a configuration space on an elliptic curve.
 In this paper, we generalize Totaro's method to compute the rational cohomology of the complement of any abelian arrangement $\cA$ in a complex abelian variety $X$.
 We denote this complement by $M(\cA)$, and arrive at our results by studying the Leray spectral sequence of the inclusion $f:M(\cA)\into X$.
 Specifically, we use Hodge theory to show degeneration of this spectral sequence at the $E_3$ term.
+Most results stated are valid when considering a complex torus rather than an abelian variety; we need the algebraic structure when discussing the Hodge theory.

-Our results are particularly nice in the case where $\cA$ is unimodular, which means that all intersections of subvarieties in $\cA$ are connected.
-In this case, we give a presentation of a differential graded algebra $A(\cA)^*$ in terms of the combinatorics of $\cA$ (the partially ordered set consisting of all intersections of subvarieties in $\cA$).
-The cohomology of $A(\cA)^*$ with respect to its differential is isomorphic as a graded algebra to the cohomology of $M(\cA)$, by Theorem \ref{DGA}.
+Our results are particularly nice in the case where $\cA$ is unimodular, which means that all multiple intersections of subvarieties in $\cA$ are connected.
+In this case, we give a presentation of a differential graded algebra $A(\cA)$ in terms of the combinatorics of $\cA$ (the partially ordered set consisting of all intersections of subvarieties in $\cA$).
+The cohomology of $A(\cA)$ is isomorphic as a graded algebra to the cohomology of $M(\cA)$, by Theorem \ref{DGA}.
 Moreover, $A(\cA)$ admits a second grading, and it is canonically isomorphic as a bi-graded algebra to $\gr H^*(M(\cA);\Q)$, the associated graded with respect to Deligne's weight filtration.
 Thus it allows us to compute the mixed Hodge numbers of $M(\cA)$.